Past Programs

 • The Sellers Dorsey Foundation provided policy expertise to a statewide LGBT equality organization, drafting the organization’s recommendations for LGBT inclusion in the State Plan on Aging, which is required by the Older Americans Act.

-• The Sellers Dorsey Foundation teamed up with representatives from the Human Rights Campaign, the Equality Federation, Pander and SAGE to produce and disseminate a webinar explaining new federal guidance on same-sex partners and Medicaid eligibility.
+• The Sellers Dorsey Foundation teamed up with representatives from the Human Rights Campaign, the Equality Federation, and SAGE to produce and disseminate a webinar explaining new federal guidance on same-sex partners and Medicaid eligibility.

 Out2Enroll